Skip to Content

 Gorgeous daffodils announce spring is here.
 These are known for their classic yellow color and unique shape.
 Once you see daffodils, you will always be able to recognize them.

 Dainty and delicate, these bleeding heart flowers will make you smile.
-This is one of the most unique and exciting pink plants.
+This is one of the most unique and exciting pink plants that hummingbirds love.

 Roses are an excellent romantic addition to the garden.
 Pink roses are gorgeous, and most smell delicious!
 Add roses to your front yard.
 They can be a variety of shades of pink, from light pink with shades of white to deep pink that looks almost violet.
 Sometimes you can even get different shades of pink in the same rose.